Exploration of the Rashomon Set Assists Trustworthy Explanations for Medical Data: Discussion

 \section{Discussion}

-This study presents a novel process for exploring models from the Rashomon set.
-This approach can be used for any machine learning problem to get a broader perspective on explaining the data.
-Selecting and analyzing machine learning models from the Rashomon set can give more convincing results than analyzing only one model.
-Especially when almost as good models exist, their behaviors should be compared.
-Instead of a comparison of the models, we propose to compare the Partial Dependence Profiles.
-If the interpretations of that models are different, the results and final decision should be reinforced, for example by domain knowledge or other XAI techniques.
+This study introduces a novel process for exploring models from the Rashomon set.
+This approach can be applied to any machine learning problem to provide a broader perspective on explaining the data.
+The selection and analysis of machine learning models from the Rashomon set can give more trustworthy results than analyzing a single model alone.
+This is particularly crucial in high-stakes decision domains, such as medical problem modeling.
+Especially when there are models that perform almost as well, their behaviors should be compared.
+Rather than comparing the models directly, we propose to compare the Partial Dependence Profiles.
+If the interpretations of the models differ, the results and final decision should be reinforced, for example, through domain knowledge or other XAI techniques.
 Moreover, such a broader view gives more trust in the final model.
 In addition, we show the possibility of aggregating PDP by calculating the PDI measure, which facilitates the interpretation of the results.

+However, it is important to acknowledge the algorithm's limitations.
+For instance, its outcomes are significantly influenced by the chosen metric in \texttt{Rashomon\_DETECT} or the chosen $\epsilon$ when constructing the Rashomon set.

-Nevertheless, we can see that some areas for research are still open.
-First, the process could also be described with different XAI methods.
-Moreover, calculating the similarity for the pair of models could be reinforced by, for example, the weighted average of the PDI or the sliding window.
+Despite the described findings, some opportunities for further exploration in this field persist.
+First, the process could be effectively applied using alternative eXplainable Artificial Intelligence methods.
+Moreover, calculating the similarity for the pair of models could be reinforced by, for example, the weighted average of the PDI or the implementation of a sliding window.
+Additionally, investigating scenarios with a high number of variables within the data set could bring valuable insights.
+An additional aspect worth considering is the comparative analysis between the outcomes of our algorithm and the results received from logistic regression models.
+Such a comparative study would provide deeper validation and understanding of our approach.